learn-safran-navigation-timing/skydel-plug-ins-documentation/plug-in-development/roles.md

 ### Runtime Logging

 During simulation initialization, Skydel will create a temporary folder for every plug-in instance.
 Existing folders will be wiped.
 Plug-in instances can access this path via the `setLogPath` method.
-The path have the following format: _Skydel Data Folder / Output / A / B_ where _A_ is the configuration name and _B_ the plug-in instance name.
+The path has the following format: _Skydel Data Folder / Output / A / B_ where _A_ is the configuration name and _B_ the plug-in instance name.

 ### Graphical User Interface

 When instantiating a plug-in, Skydel asks for a `QWidget*` via the `createUI` method.
-The returned widget will be displayed in Skydel user interface under _Settings / Plug-ins / B / Plug-in UI_ where _B_ is the plug-in instance name.
+The returned widget will be displayed in the Skydel user interface under _Settings / Plug-ins / B / Plug-in UI_ where _B_ is the plug-in instance name.
 It's mandatory to fully give the ownership of the widget pointer to Skydel.

 ```cpp
 QWidget* B::createUI()